MikeRogers0/MikeRogersIO/src/_posts/2012-07-19-traveling-with-android.md

 ---
 layout: post
 title: 5 tips for traveling with Android smartphones
-tags:
-- Bits &amp; bytes
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'A few tips for traveling with an Android phone'
+description: A few tips for traveling with an Android phone
-  index: true
 ---
 I recently spent a month backpacking around western Europe.
 I didn't want to take my MacBook Pro with me (The kerfuffle with insurance if it was stolen outweighed my need for it), so my main source of information was my [HTC Desire S](http://en.wikipedia.org/wiki/HTC_Desire_S).
 Here are a few notes on stuff I found was useful.